Return probability on Bienaym\'e-Galton-Watson trees and spectral asymptotics of sparse Erd\H{o}s-R\'enyi random graphs: Abstract

 \section{Abstract}

-We derive an upper bound for the annealed return probability for the simple random walk on supercritical Bienaym\'e--Galton--Watson trees.
+We derive an upper bound for the annealed return probability of the simple random walk on supercritical Bienaym\'e--Galton--Watson trees.
 The bound decays subexponentially in time $t$ with $t^{1/3}$ in the exponent.
 It is valid for all offspring distributions with a finite first moment and is optimal whenever the offspring distribution does not exclude leaves or linear pieces in the tree.
+This solves completely the cases left open by Piau [Ann.\ Probab.\ \textbf{26}, 1016--1040 (1998)].
+A new feature of our proof is a far-reaching flexibility in the location of regions with bad isoperimetric properties in the tree.
+It allows to efficiently treat general offspring distributions and is gained from the joint consideration of the random tree and the random walk as it is inherent under the annealed measure.

-This solves completely the case left open by Piau [Ann.\ Probab.\ \textbf{26}, 1016--1040 (1998)].
-In the special case of a Poissonian offspring distribution we apply this upper bound to deduce a Lifshits tail for the empirical eigenvalue distribution of the graph Laplacian on supercritical Erd\H{o}s--R\'enyi random graphs with finite mean degree.
+In the special case of a Poissonian offspring distribution we apply the upper bound for the annealed return probability to deduce a Lifshits tail for the empirical eigenvalue distribution of the graph Laplacian on supercritical Erd\H{o}s--R\'enyi random graphs with finite mean degree.

 \subjclass[2020]{05C81;60K37;60J80} \keywords{Bienaym\'e--Galton--Watson tree, simple random walk, return probability, heat kernel, Erd\H{o}s--R\'enyi random graph, empirical eigenvalue distribution, Lifshits tails}